ijese-takkt/pe_automation/README.md

    * **DRY_RUN** first (report only)
    * **DEMOTE_ONE** demote most inactive users one by one and check logs until happy all works fine
    * **DEMOTE_ALL** later (once fully validated)

-## TODO

-Now:
-- single log of who has been actually demoted, when and why
-- project stats collector

-Next:
-- keep last 5 invocations (logs, csvs) just timestamp them
-- proper logs for user extractor and demoting

-Later:
-- demote all (manually, later scheduled)